WHAT ARE VALUES?

 6. Stay longer with the company, increasing their experiences and knowledge, and thus enhance client services and relationships.

-7. Stay longer with the company, reducing the time and cost spending finding and training replacements.
+7. Stay longer with the company, reducing the time and cost spent finding and training replacements.

 HOW CAN YOU DECIDE THE RIGHT VALUES FOR YOUR BUSINESS?